Lonavala railway station

 Lonavala railway station is a railway station in Lonavala, a hill station in the state of Maharashtra in India.
 Lonavala station is the origin of Lonavala–Pune Suburban Trains.
-17 suburban trains operate on the Pune–Lonavala route.
-Lonavla is also a halt for Mumbai–Pune Express and Mail trains.
+Seventeen suburban trains operate on the Pune–Lonavala route.
+Lonavala is also a halt for Mumbai–Pune Express and Mail trains.
 The Karjat–Pune passenger train also has a halt at Lonavala.
 Trains traveling on the Kalyan–Pune route also halt at Lonavala.
 This station leads access to Lonavala town and nearby areas like Karla Caves, Bhaja Caves, Lohagad, Visapur Fort, Bhushi Dam and Bhor Ghat (Khandala Ghat).
 Khandala hill station is just 8 km from Lonavla.

 Infrastructure and Amenities

 Indian Railways has completely redeveloped and renovated the station, introducing many passenger friendly facilities, such as selfie points, 24*7 cafeteria and lot more amenities.
-Lonavala Railway Station, serving Lonavala town,popular for being hill station in Maharastra, falls under Central Railways zone of Indian Railways.Lonavala is also favourite tourist hot spot, hence the need for stronger railway connectivity to serve passengers and tourists.
+Lonavala Railway Station, serving Lonavala town, is popular for hill station in Maharashtra and falls under Central Railways zone of Indian Railways.
+Lonavala is also favourite tourist hot spot, hence the need for stronger railway connectivity to serve passengers and tourists.
 Being one of the attractive destinations for tourists, this railway station has been redeveloped with attractive station infrastructure and advanced passenger-friendly facilities.

 Following are some of the salient features of Lonavala Railway station redevelopment project: